TYPE 1 VS. TYPE 2 DIABETES

 What are the symptoms of type 2 diabetes?

-Sometimes there are no symptoms, or the symptoms are not obvious, which is why you should talk with your doctor about your risk for type 2 diabetes.
-If someone’s blood sugar level is very high, they may have blurry vision, feel thirsty, feel tired, and urinate frequently.
-Remember, you cannot rely on symptoms to know if you have type 2 diabetes.
-Talk to your doctor.
+Many people with type 2 diabetes don’t notice any signs.
+If someone’s blood sugar level is very high, they may have blurry vision, feel thirsty, feel tired, and pee often.
+You cannot rely on symptoms to know if you have type 2 diabetes.
+It’s important to ask your doctor.

 How is type 2 diabetes diagnosed?